 In 1996 a few friends and myself were at the SkyDome (we’d got tickets from Toronto’s FAN590) sitting behind the bullpen where Matt Walbeck among othere were sitting.
 We were giving it to the Twins bullpen.
 Very lame stuff.
 Anyway after a few innings Walbeck stands up all disgusted and says “you guys are the worse hecklers I have ever heard!”.
 So I thought there must be some good reference material out there somewhere so checked out the library etc, but found nothing.
-I wrote down some I’d seen from movies like Bull Durham.
+I wrote down some I’d seen from movies.
 Once I got a computer I posted in some newsgroups looking for the funniest thing anyone has heard at the park and the response was huge.
 I posted some of the best ones on a web page (had never built one before) and started collecting them.

 Do you remember exactly what you said to Matt Walbeck?

 There was a pitcher named Greg Hansell sitting next to Walbeck in the bullpen.
 I think the line was “Hey Hansel, where’s Grettel”

 How frequently do you update the site with new barbs and other content?